mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~

 The "runOnThread" operation instructs the test runner to schedule an operation
-to be run on the given thread. runOnThread MUST NOT wait for the scheduled
+to be run on a given thread. runOnThread MUST NOT wait for the scheduled
 operation to complete.
 If any of the operation's test assertions fail, the
 entire test case MUST fail as well.